Rick Cruz | Chair

 Ms. Bireda is an attorney at Sanford Hiesler, LLP, a national civil rights law firm.
 Long active in education policy, Ms. Bireda previously worked for the U.S. Department of Education where she served as senior counsel in the Office of the General Counsel.
 There she developed litigation strategy, advised on legal issues and led complex investigations on a variety of education matters.
 She also served as senior counsel at the Department’s Office of Civil Rights, where she advised on matters regarding discrimination in education.

 Earlier in her career, Ms. Bireda focused on education issues while working for EducationCounsel LLC, an education consulting firm, and the Center for American Progress, an independent nonpartisan policy institute.
 She practiced law in the private sector in Philadelphia for Morgan, Lewis & Bockius.
 Ms. Bireda began her career as a teacher at Sousa Middle School in southeast Washington, DC.

 Ms. Bireda graduated from Harvard Law School and received her bachelors degree from Stanford University.

-Darren Woodruff, Ph.D. is Chair of the Public Charter School Board.
+Darren Woodruff, Ph.D. is a member of the Public Charter School Board.

 Dr. Woodruff has long been involved in education research and policy.
 Currently he is the senior director of education at the DeBruce Foundation Research Institute where he focuses on the role of schools and education in transforming underserved communities.
 Prior to this, Dr. Woodruff worked as a principal research analyst at the American Institutes for Research where he focused on a wide range of educational topics including support for at-risk youth, special education and closing the achievement gap.
 Before joining AIR, Dr. Woodruff was a faculty member at the Yale Child Student Center.
 He also serves on the boards of other research institutions including the Walter and Theodora Daniel Education Research Fund at Howard University.